Nasa Mountain

 Nasa Mountain (Nasafjället, Nasafjellet, Násávárre) is a 1211 m tall mountain that is situated on the border of Sweden and Norway.
-It is located near Arjeplog in Arjeplog Municipality in western Norrbotten County in Sweden and near Dunderland in the municipality of Rana in Nordland county, Norway.
+It is located near Arjeplog in Arjeplog Municipality in western Norrbotten County in Sweden and near Dunderland in Rana Municipality in Nordland county, Norway.
 There is a marker at the summit of the mountain denoting the border between the two countries.
 The mountain is best known for the Nasa silver mine.
 The mining area still has a number of old quarries, some ruins, and a cemetery.
 There is also a restored miners cottage from 1889 located on the site.